mortfer/tweets-analyzer/README.md

 # App for analyzing tweets through topic modeling and sentiment analysis.

 This repository contains the code of my Master’s Degree Final Project.
-This project aims to provide a pipeline (from extracting tweets to designing an interactive app) to explore a group of tweets with graphical widgets and machine learning techniques such as topic modeling and sentiment analysis.
+This project aims to provide a pipeline (from extracting tweets to designing an interactive app) to explore a group of tweets with visual widgets and machine learning techniques such as topic modeling and sentiment analysis.

 This pipeline consists in:
 * Extracting tweets from Twitter with [snscrape](https://github.com/JustAnotherArchivist/snscrape)